maxlaverse/terraform-provider-bitwarden/README.md

 To generate or update documentation, run `go generate`.

-In order to run the full suite of Acceptance tests, first start a Vaultwarden server:
+In order to run the full suite of Acceptance tests, start a Vaultwarden server:
 ```sh
 $ docker run -ti \
   -e I_REALLY_WANT_VOLATILE_STORAGE=true \